 Instructions

 - Heat the oven to 160C/fan 140C/gas 3.
-Start with the ragu - toss the beef in the flour and shake off the excess.
-Heat a little oil in a heavy casserole then brown the beef chunks in small batches until they have a good colour on all sides, then scoop them out and do the next batch.
+Start with the ragu - toss the beef in the salt, pepper and flour and shake off the excess.
+Heat 1 tbsp of the oil over a medium high heat in a large shallow casserole.
+Brown the beef chunks in 2 batches, until they have a good colour on all sides (approx. 4 minutes for each batch), then scoop them out and do the next batch, adding the remaining 0.5 tbsp of oil.

-- Once all the beef has browned, tip it back into the casserole and add the onion, carrot and star anise.
-Cook, stirring for about 5 minutes, then stir in the tomato purée.
-Add the stock, wine and passata and bring to a simmer.
+- Once all the beef has browned, tip it back into the casserole and add the onion, carrot, and star anise.
+Cook for about 5 minutes, stirring occasionally, then stir in the tomato purée.
+Add the stock, wine, and passata and bring to a simmer.
 Cover the pan with foil and put on a lid to create a seal.
 Transfer to the oven and cook for 3 hours, then check the beef is done – you want it to fall apart easily.
 If it doesn’t, put it back in the oven for another 30 minutes to an hour.
-Stir in the basil.
+Stir in the basil and check the seasoning, adding more if needed.

-- Meanwhile, make the mac ‘n’ cheese - melt the butter in a pan then stir in the flour.
-Keep cooking and stirring for 3 minutes then gradually whisk in the milk to give a smooth sauce.
+- After 2.5 hours of the beef being in the oven, make the mac ‘n’ cheese - melt the butter in a medium saucepan over a medium low heat, then stir in the flour.
+Keep cooking and stirring for 3 minutes, then gradually whisk in the milk until you have a smooth sauce.

 - Turn up the oven to 220C/fan 200C/gas 7.
-Cook the macaroni until just al dente (approx 7-8 minutes) then rinse under cold water and drain well.
+Cook the macaroni until just al dente (approx. 7 to 8 minutes), drain in a colander then rinse under cold water and drain well.
 Mix with the cheese sauce.

-- Spoon the ragu into a large baking dish.
-Top with the mac ‘n’ cheese.
-Bake for 20-30 minutes until golden and bubbling.
+- Top the ragu with the mac ‘n’ cheese.
+Bake for 20 to 30 minutes until golden and bubbling.
 Rest for 5 minutes before serving.